contentful-labs/contentful-ar/README.md

 * Thanks also goes to [Contentful](www.contentful.com).
 This company builds an content infrastructure and allowed its Java and Android SDK Developer [(me)](https://twitter.com/mariobodemann) to take time and learn a new skill.
 Thank you. 💖

 * Pull requests, feedback, github issues are welcome.

+You must disclose the use of ARCore, and how it collects and processes data.
+This can be done by displaying a prominent link to the site "How Google uses data when you use our partners' sites or apps", (located at www.google.com/policies/privacy/partners/, or any other URL Google may provide from time to time).